ChHarding/Book-Content-Rating-Project-/README.md

 HCI 584 - By Miranda Frederick

 ## Program Requirements
+### Python Version:
+Python 3.7 or higher.
+This is essential as the syntax and libraries used may not be compatible with older versions.

+### External Libraries:
+#### 'requests':
+This library is used for making HTTP requests to APIs.

+#### Pillow (PIL):
+Required for image processing tasks, particularly for handling book cover images.

+#### tkinter:
+Should be available by default in Python for GUI creation.
+If not, it might need separate installation depending on the operating system.

+#### fuzzywuzzy:
+Used for string matching operations.

+#### beautifulsoup4:
+Necessary for HTML parsing when fetching data from websites.

+#### python-Levenshtein:
+An optional but recommended dependency for fuzzywuzzy for faster string matching.

 ## Program Installation
+Prior to using, the environment needs to be set up to run the program.

+### First, Install Python:
+Ensure Python 3.7 or higher is installed on your system.
+You can download it from the official Python website.

+### Second, Install Required Libraries:
+Open a terminal or command prompt.
+Navigate to the project's root directory.
+Run the following command to install all required packages:

+pip install requests Pillow fuzzywuzzy beautifulsoup4 python-Levenshtein

 ## How to Use
 ### Getting Started With APIs